 SAT essay ACT essay

 For admission

 For placement

 For advising

 In place of an application essay

 As a validity check on the application essay

-No college policy as of now \boxtimes \square
+No college policy as of now $\square$ $\boxtimes$

 Not using essay component

-D. In addition, does your institution use applicants' test scores for academic advising?
-X yes no

-E. Latest date by which SAT or ACT scores must be received for fall-term admission August 15 Latest date by which SAT Subject Test scores must be received for fall-term admission August 15
+- D. In addition, does your institution use applicants' test scores for academic advising?
+Yes - E. Latest date by which SAT or ACT scores must be received for fall-term admission August 15 Latest date by which SAT Subject Test scores must be received for fall-term admission August 15

-- F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): - G. Please indicate which tests your institution uses for placement (e.g., state tests):
+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):